 - avoid the crowds and visit the Vatican Museums at night

 - additionally, admire Rome after dark and have an unforgettable Tiber River Night Cruise

 - take a Colosseum night tour and uncover Rome’s most iconic monument at night

 - chill out at Piazza Navona and check out its beautiful palazzi and fountains

-- step back in time and experience Rome and its incredible architecture in one of the light shows in Rome (e.g. Viaggio nei Fori”, the light show at the Forum of Augustus or Julius Caesar’s FORUM)
+- step back in time and experience Rome, and its incredible architecture in one of the light shows in Rome (e.g. Viaggio nei Fori”, the light show at the Forum of Augustus or Julius Caesar’s FORUM)

 - experience the best food in Rome on Rome Evening Food Tour

-- head for a show to the stunning Teatro dell’ Opera
+- last, but not least, head for a show to the stunning Teatro dell’ Opera

 Have you been to Rome in Italy?
 Did we miss anything?
 Please let us know in the comments below.

-YOU MAY ALSO LIKE:
+YOU MAY ALSO ENJOY: